munawarabadullah/imptrax-insight-hub/README.md

    - Use theme colors: #1e40af (blue), #7c3aed (purple), #059669 (green), #dc2626 (red)

 3. **Article Listing** (`/src/pages/Insight.tsx`):
-   - Each article must be added to the `articles` array
+   - **CRITICAL**: Each article must be manually added to the `articles` array in Insight.tsx
+   - The system does NOT automatically detect new markdown files
    - Required fields: id, title, category, excerpt, image, slug, readTime, publishDate
    - Slug must match the markdown filename (without .md extension)
+   - **WARNING**: Articles will NOT appear on the /insight page until added to this array

 #### Article Routing Configuration: